-Next week is Take Your Dog to Work Week 2013 and Friday, June 21, is the official Take Your Dog to Work Day.
-While there are numerous benefits to having your favorite furry companion alongside you as you work, there are also some challenges to overcome if you bring your dog to work with you.
+Take Your Dog to Work Day is June 24, and while there are numerous benefits to having your favorite furry companion alongside you as you work, there are also some challenges to overcome if you bring your dog to the office with you.
 How you and your company address these challenges can make the difference between a successful Take Your Dog to Work Day event and a disastrous one.

 1. Coworkers who are allergic to dogs

 What do you do if you want to take your lovely lab to work with you but you have coworkers who are allergic to dogs?
 My daughter is allergic to dogs, but she’s done well with a more hypoallergenic breed, a miniature schnauzer.

 Not everyone owns an allergy-friendly breed, though.
 Your best bet is to make sure your pooch is freshly bathed and keep him out of your coworker’s area.
 At the end of the day, make sure you or the office’s janitorial staff thoroughly cleans all areas that your dog visited.

 2. Coworkers who are afraid of dogs

 When I was a child, I had a traumatic experience with a small pack of neighborhood dogs.
 I was in second grade, and the group of dogs chased me up a steep driveway to my grandmother’s house.
 I wasn’t old enough to realize that they were chasing me because I was running, but it was enough of a scary encounter to give me a good fear of dogs for years.

 Although I’ve gotten over my fear, not everyone who has had a traumatic dog experience has gotten over it.
 If you have a coworker who is afraid of dogs, make sure you keep your pet away from him for the entire day.
 Also, never leave your dog unattended.
 The last thing a fearful coworker needs is an encounter with an unaccompanied dog, no matter how friendly the dog is.